Gustavokruger/pipedrive-bling-integration-api/README.md

 # pipedrive-bling-integration-api

-this api was build only for knowledge purposes.
-Feel free to suggest any.
+This api was build only for knowledge purposes.
+Feel free to suggest anything that could improve it.

 # Getting Started

-to build the project dependencies (you must have npm installed on your machine)
+To build the project dependencies (you must have npm installed on your machine)

     npm i

-to run the project
+To run the project

     npm run watch